 Over the long term, this is not sustainable.
-Unlike flipping houses, which adds value (forced appreciation) to homes that need love, they are hoping that house values will always go up on their own.
+Unlike flipping houses, which adds value (forced appreciation) to homes, they are hoping that house values will always go up on their own.
 It seems that the iBuying model relies on good economic times where home prices always go up (high appreciation).
 They are also relying on charging sellers fees to make a profit when there are other options available that don’t.

 3. Sellers still have a lot to be excited about

 There’s no doubt about it: we’re in a seller’s market.
 As a homeowner, you have a lot of things working in your favor.

 High demand, low supply

 With the onset of COVID-19, a clear demand for more space emerged.
 People now work from home, workout from home, and spend more time at home in general.
 There’s still a great desire for housing, but supply remains low.